MouMsal/TPP/readme.txt

 Memory Allocation and Management
 Instruction encoding
 A lot of other stuff that I can't think of at the top of my head.

+The challenge I had is pretty much everything I have finished which is memory and CPU.
+The other challenge I had is the fact that the project is so vague so I don't know how deep to go.